LINXF208/HINITE/README.md

 - seaborn==0.12.0

 Our experiments are performed by RTX A5000 GPU.
 In addition, you need to install the cuDNN8.0 and CUDA11.0.

-First, you need to install the TensorFlow 2.4 (or above).
+## Training the HINITE
+Here, we give an example of training the HINITE using the Youtube dataset.

-Next, you need to decompress the dataset in the "data" folder.
+1. First, you need to decompress the dataset in the "data" folder.

-Then, you can train the HINITE by runing main.py.
+2. Then, you can train the HINITE by runing main.py.
 For example, CUDA_VISIBLE_DEVICES=1 python main.py

-Finally, you just open the "Evaluate_for_HINITE.ipynb", and run every cell to evaluate the HINITE.
+3. Finally, you can open the "Evaluate_for_HINITE.ipynb", and run every cell to evaluate the HINITE.

-We give an example of training and evaluating the HINITE on the Youtube dataset.